eliagbayani/docker_eol_connectors/README.md

 8. Other commands:

    - To stop a service from compose: `docker stop {container id of that service}`
-   - To restart a service from compose: `docker compose restart {service name}`
+   - To restart a service from compose: `docker-compose restart {service name}` This does not need to delete the container nor the image anymore.

    - To see all running containers: `docker ps`

 9. Login to a container: